-Even in an age where streaming music is dominating your listening time, a good playlist can be tough to find.
+Even though streaming music is dominating our listening time, a good playlist can be tough to find.
 With tens of millions of sounds, countless artists, and a never-ending supply of new tunes to mop up with your ears, discovering who to trust when it comes to compilations can be a daunting task.
 Even a cursory search of Wikipedia’s List of Lists of Lists reveals nothing musical (and makes our heads hurt).
 For many, Spotify is the go-to source for all things music, and it’s full of both curated and home-brewed playlists.
-It’s all subjective, of course, but we think the best playlists on Spotify are the ones with a unified theme — playlists you can throw on and enjoy, even if you don’t know all the songs therein.
+It’s all subjective, of course, but we think the best playlists on Spotify are the ones with a unified theme — playlists you can throw on and enjoy, even if you don’t know all the songs.

 Have a Great Day!